shiguredo/momo/doc/USE.md

   --force-i420                Prefer I420 format for video capture (only on supported devices) --hw-mjpeg-decoder BOOLEAN:value in {false->0,true->1} OR {0,1}
-                              Perform MJPEG deoode and video resize by hardware acceleration (only on supported devices) --video-device TEXT         Use the video device specified by an index or a name (use the first one if not specified) --resolution TEXT           Video resolution (one of QVGA, VGA, HD, FHD, 4K, or [WIDTH]x[HEIGHT]) --framerate INT:INT in [1 - 60]
+                              Perform MJPEG deoode and video resize by hardware acceleration (only on supported devices) --use-libcamera             Use libcamera for video capture (only on supported devices) --use-libcamera-native      Use native buffer for H.264 encoding --video-device TEXT         Use the video device specified by an index or a name (use the first one if not specified) --resolution TEXT           Video resolution (one of QVGA, VGA, HD, FHD, 4K, or [WIDTH]x[HEIGHT]) --framerate INT:INT in [1 - 60]